• Skip to main content

 Life is meant to be truly enjoyed by doing those things that we deem the most important.
 Stop using your time on what doesn’t matter.

-Filed Under: Simple Living Tagged With: priorities, simplify, time
+Filed Under: Mindfulness Tagged With: priorities, simplify, time

 Previous Post: « The Twilight Zone of Minimalism